canonical/lxd/doc/remotes.md

 By default the configuration file is kept in `~/.config/lxc/config.yml` or in `LXD_CONF` if defined.
-Users have the possibility to override system remotes (e.g. by running `lxc remote rename` or `lxc remote set-url`) which results in the remote being copied to their own config, including any associated certificates.
+Users have the possibility to override system remotes (e.g. by running `lxc remote rename` or `lxc remote set-url`) which results in the remote being copied to their own configuration, including any associated certificates.